equinor/septic-config-generator/docs/Howto_SCG.md

 ## Usage overview

-The tool has three commands (or modes of operation):
+The tool has four commands (or modes of operation):

 - make: Generate complete config file based on templates
 - checklogs: Inspect SEPTIC log files and report errors. _(Added in 2.4)_
 - diff: Simple utility to show difference between two files.
+- update: Check GitHub for new release.
+If available, ask user whether to update. _(Added in 2.6)_

 Type `scg.exe --help` to get basic help information for the tool.
 You can also get help for each command, e.g.
 `scg.exe make --help` .